Benjamin Wedro, MD, FACEP, FAAEM

 Patients with inflammatory bowel disease probably will require lifelong treatment to help control their symptoms.
 The goal, as with any long term illness, is to allow the patient to live a normal life with minimal symptoms from the disease.

 Patients with ischemic colitis need to minimize their risk factors for progressive narrowing of the arteries.
 These are the same risks as for heart disease, including controlling high blood pressure, diabetes, and high cholesterol; and stopping smoking.
-Patients with severe ischemia that leads to dead (gangrenous) colon require surgery to remove the gangrenous segment.
+Patients with severe ischemia that leads to a dead (gangrenous) colon require surgery to remove the gangrenous segment.

 Viewers share their comments